History of the CCA

 The first match against Leeds Chess Club took place at the Masonic Hall, Leeds on January 27th 1886 and Tees Side won 16-12 and later, in February, a Rev. A.B.
 Skipworth attended a meeting of the TSCA to explain the ‘objects of the Counties Chess Association’.
 This year saw it arrange to buy a Challenge Trophy out of a subscription from the clubs of £18, to be competed for by them for the first time in March 1886.
 Originally each team had a minimum of 8 players and a maximum of 12 and it was perfectly possible for two games to be played in each session.
-West Hartlepool won the very first Challenge Trophy, which is a magnificent set of chessmen and board and this trophy is still in the possession of the CCA today.
+West Hartlepool won the very first Challenge Trophy, which is a magnificent set of chessmen and board and its story may be followed here: [1886 Challenge trophy]

 In 1888 the Newcastle club joined the TSCA to challenge the West Yorkshire Association over 24 boards.
 The latter had earlier indicated to the TSCA that they would only play against counties.
-The result was a 14-10 win for Tyneside & Tees Side (see newspaper article Click Here -: Note the pic is 240K in size and may take a min or 2 to fully appear on your screen).
+The result was a 14-10 win for Tyneside & Tees Side (see newspaper article Click Here).

 An Open Handicap tournament was started in 1910 which was open to all members of the five clubs affiliated to the TSCA:- Darlington, Middlesbrough, Saltburn, Stockton and West Hartlepool.
 The President, Mr B.Dorman, donated a Cup to be held for one year by the winner of this event whose rules changed considerably over the years.
 Three years later saw the introduction of clocks, or ‘timing clocks’ as they were known then.
 In order to encourage the clubs to purchase them the TSCA agreed to ‘purchase and lend to each club one clock.’
 Regular matches were still continuing against Bradford, Leeds and Newcastle and these lasted up until 1932.